junxit/us-congress-bills-115/metadata.md

 - 2017-12-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 693). (text: CR 12/18/2017 H10163)
 - 2017-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 693).(text: CR 12/18/2017 H10163)
+- 2017-12-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.